anyways-open/impact-qgis-plugin/README.md

 The source of the user documentation is kept [in the anyways/docs repo](https://github.com/anyways-open/docs/tree/develop/src/qgis-plugin)

+This plugin should be installed via the QGIS plugin manager.
+The plugin is in [the QGIS Python Plugins repository](https://plugins.qgis.org/plugins/anyways_impact_toolbox/)
+The latest unstable version can be found [here](https://github.com/anyways-open/impact-qgis-plugin/releases)

 The rest of this document contains technical instructions for developers.

 Development hints